Year of entry 2024

 - International fees

 This Masters degree, designed for recent graduates and early career supply chain professionals, combines the latest thinking and developments in management, international business and supply chain management.
-You will develop a critical insight into how organisations operate in the global environment.
+You’ll develop a critical insight into how organisations operate in the global environment.

-Modules will equip you with an understanding of advanced theories and practical methods needed to analyse emerging issues in global supply chains, whilst also developing your industry relevant professional skills.
+Modules will equip you with an understanding of advanced theories and practical methods needed to analyse emerging issues in global supply chains, while also developing your industry relevant professional skills.

 You’ll be taught by internationally recognised academics and business practitioners, providing hands-on analytics and problem-solving skills.